 A chat service is any online service or technology that enables text messages to be translated in real time between participants.
-Often used in customer service as “live chat,” a chat service connects a customer service agent with a customer for a real-time, instantaneous conversation.
+Often used in customer service as “live chat,” chat services connect a customer service agent with a customer for a real-time, instantaneous conversation.

 Why Do Chat Services Matter to Customer Service?